davidfrantz/force/docs/source/howto/udf.rst

         return bandnames

-In the next step, we define a regressor, e.g. Zhe Zhu’s [time series model based on harmonic components](https://www.sciencedirect.com/science/article/pii/S0034425715000590).
+In the next step, we define the regressor, e.g. Zhe Zhu’s `time series model based on harmonic components <https://www.sciencedirect.com/science/article/pii/S0034425715000590>`_.
 We are not going into detail here as we assume that the reader is familiar with how these things work in *Python*:

 .. code-block:: python